niclasgrunau/BPMWS24Prak-Lehre/README.md

 First, connect via SSH to the [lehre server](https://lehre.bpm.in.tum.de/) and change to a directory where you want to save the project.

-Then, clone this project to your server index:
+Then, clone the following project to your server index:

 ```bash
 git clone https://github.com/niclasgrunau/dymo-pnp.git